Schemex: Discovering Structural Abstractions from Examples: Introduction

-The paper makes the following contributions: \begin{itemize}\itemsep0em \item A new technique of contrastive refinement that supports structured generation tasks by applying schemas to diverse cases, comparing them with real examples, and guiding iterative evolution; \item An interactive visual workflow that integrates AI reasoning with example-based evidence, enabling users to explore, inspect, and revise schemas through linked visualizations; \item A technical evaluation demonstrating that Schemex produces significantly higher-quality schemas and outputs than a strong AI baseline (o1-pro); \item A user study showing that Schemex’s interactive process fosters deeper learning in schema induction, with participants reporting a 147\% increase in structural insight and a 148\% increase in novel reflection. \end{itemize}
+This paper makes the following contributions: \begin{itemize}\itemsep0em \item A framework that systematically supports schema induction, decomposing an otherwise open-ended challenge into three tractable stages: clustering, abstraction, and contrastive refinement; \item Schemex, an interactive visual workflow that integrates AI reasoning with example-based evidence, enabling users to inspect, apply, and refine schemas through linked visualizations; \item A technical evaluation with 12 domain experts across tasks, showing that Schemex significantly improves schema actionability (granularity, example fit, and generation quality) over o1-pro while maintaining comparable generalizability; \item A user study with 12 participants across self-chosen tasks, with findings that even experienced practitioners uncovered structural patterns they had never explicitly articulated and design implications for the cognitive role of interactive process in structure discovery. \end{itemize}